WuerthPhoenix/tornado/README.md

 <!-- Do we have a forum or other feedback channel?
 If so, should we mention it? -->

-Tornado's crate docs are produced according to
-[Rust documentation standards](https://doc.rust-lang.org/book/index.html).
+Tornado's crate docs are produced according to the [Rust documentation standards](https://doc.rust-lang.org/book/index.html).
 The shortcuts below, organized thematically, will take you to the documentation for each module.